ztz1989/software-switches/ovs-dpdk/README.md

 # Instructions to reproduce the OVS-DPDK experiments

-## Experiments in physical environment (nic-nic communication)
-The script "ovs-nic-nic.sh" initiates the DPDK, reserves memory on NUMA node 0, pins OVS-DPDK threads to specific cores and configures the rules to setup the direct communication between two physical NICs.
+## p2p test
 ### Steps:
-* Start OVS and configure rules: ./ovs-nic-nic.sh
+* Start OVS and configure rules cross-connect rules between two physical ports: ./ovs-p2p.sh
-* Inspect the throughput using MoonGen to TX and RX on NUMA node 1, instructions are detailed in [moongen-local section](https://github.com/ztz1989/software-switches/tree/master/moongen-local)
+   * Current configuration designates the two ports with PCI address 0b:00.0 and 0b:00.1, modify it to your respective PCI addresses for reproduction.
+* Instantiate MoonGen to TX/RX the performance for throughput (unidirectional/bidirectional) and latency:
-    * cd ../moongen-local
+    * Go to MoonGen directory: cd ../moongen
-    * For unidirectional test: sudo ./throughput-test.sh
+    * For unidirectional test: sudo ./unidirectional-test.sh  -r [packet rate (Mpps)] -s [packet size (Bytes)]
-    * For bidirectional test: sudo ./bidirectional-test.sh
+    * For bidirectional test: sudo ./bidirectional-test.sh  -r [packet rate (Mpps)] -s [packet size (Bytes)]
-    * For latency test: sudo ./latency-test.sh
+    * For latency test: sudo ./latency-test.sh -r [packet rate (Mpps)] -s [packet size (Bytes)]

-## Experiments in Virtual environment
-This set of experiments include Physical <-> Virtual, Virtual <-> Virtual and Physical-Virtual-Physical scenarios.
+## p2v test

-### Virtual machines
+### Steps:
-* Physical <-> Virtual test:
-  1. Start OVS and configure forwarding rules
+* Start OVS, bind a physical port and a vhost-user port to OVS-DPDK, then configure forwarding rules between them:
-      * ./ovs-nic1-vm1.sh
+      * ./ovs-p2v.sh
-  2. Start virtual machine using QEMU/KVM and attach one virtual interface: ./nic1-vm1.sh
+* Start virtual machine using QEMU/KVM and attach one virtual interface: ./p2v.sh
+* Setup DPDK: /root/setup.sh
-  3. Login to the VM
+* Login to the VM
       * username: root
       * password: root
-  4. Configure virtual machines: ./setup.sh (under /root directory).
+* Configure virtual machines: ./setup.sh (under /root directory).
-  5. Login to the VM by opening new terminals and type: ssh root@localhost -p 10020.
-This can avoid the noisy logs of Centos.
+* Login to the VM by opening new terminals and type: ssh root@localhost -p 10020.
+The username and password are the same.
+This can avoid the noise of system logs.
-  6. Start FlowMown-DPDK to monitor inside the VM:
+* For unidirectional test:
-      * cd /root/monitor/
+      * Inside the VM, to to FloWatcher-DPDK directory: cd /root/monitor/
-      * ./build/FlowMown-DPDK -c 3
+      * Instantiate FloWatcher-DPDK to measure unidrectional throughput: ./build/FloWatcher-DPDK -c 3
-  7. Open a new terminal on the host machine and start MoonGen to TX packets from NIC 1:
-      * cd ../moongen-local
-      * sudo ./throughput-test.sh
+      * On the host side, go to MoonGen directory and start its unidirectional test script on NUMA node 1: cd ../moongen & sudo ./unidirectional-test.sh  -r [packet rate (Mpps)] -s [packet size (Bytes)]

-* Virtual <-> Virtual test:
+* For bidirectional test:
+      * Inside the VM, go to MoonGen directory: cd /root/MoonGen
+      * Execute the MoonGen TX/RX script: ./build/MoonGen ../script/txrx.lua -r [packet rate (Mpps)] -s [packet size (Bytes)]
+      * On the host side, run MoonGen bidirectional test scripts on NUMA node 1: sudo ./bidirectional-test.sh  -r [packet rate (Mpps)] -s [packet size (Bytes)]

+## v2v test
+### Steps:
-  1. Start OVS and configure the forwarding rules between two VMs
+* Start OVS and configure the forwarding rules between two VMs
       * ./ovs-vm-vm.sh
-  2. Start two VMs using QEMU/KVM:
+* Start two QEMU/KVM virtual machines:
-      * ./vm-vm1.sh    # start VM1 which transmits packets to VM2
+      * ./v2v1.sh    # start VM1 which transmits packets to VM2
-      * ./vm-vm.sh     # start VM2 which receives packet from VM1 and measures the throughput
+      * ./v2v.sh     # start VM2 which receives packet from VM1 and measures the throughput
   3. On VM1 (which can also be logged in from the host machine using: ssh root@localhost -p 10020), we start MoonGen using the following commands:
       * ./setup.sh
       * cd /root/MoonGen